apache/commons-rdf/src/site/markdown/index.md

 will provide a common library for RDF 1.1 that could be implemented by systems on the Java Virtual Machine, allowing the portability across different implementations.

-See the [examples](examples.html) for how to interact with these interfaces.
+See the the [user guide](userguide.html) for examples of how to interact with these interfaces.

 ## Modules